 \If the student has a documented emergency that leads to exceeding 1 absence, the student will be responsible for notifying the instructor.
-The student must present evidence to the VESC regarding the reasons for all absences.
-The VESC will review and determine if a true emergency existed for each of the absences.
+The student must present evidence to Mrs. Steffey and Mrs. Trull regarding the reasons for all absences.
+Mrs. Steffey and Mrs. Trull will review and determine if a true emergency existed for each of the absences.
 Failure to plan (childcare, transportation, traffic, tardiness) is not an eligible emergency.
 There are absences available in each course in case one of these needs arises.
 However, exceeding absences is grounds for dismissal.
 Should you use an absence, please be aware that if you encounter a true emergency later in the semester and you have already used your absence for a non-emergency, the attendance policy will be upheld, and you may be dismissed from the VNP.
-The decision of the VESC committee is final.